Palm Oil - You - Me & The Orangutans

 So, after completing your interactive study, you will know about the following:

 Palm oil is used by virtually every one of us in one form or another (see photo at the bottom of this text).
 In its basic form it is used in processed or prepared foods such as bread, cakes, breakfast cereals and ready meals, as well as ice cream, margarine and crisps.
 Unlike oil seed rape and sunflower oils palm oil is valued because it is solid at room temperature.
 Palm oil is also cheaper than other types of oils.
 The vast majority of the worlds palm oil comes from Malaysia and Indonesia where the expansion of the industry has destroyed millions of hectares of rainforest.
 This deforestation is said to be far greater than the rate of deforestation due to logging in the Amazon rainforest.
-In the past the majority of palm oil production has been for food and cosmetics but now the European Union have agreed to cut greenhouse gasses by 20% by 2020 we are having to find a new source of fuel for our transport.
+In the past the majority of palm oil production has been for food and cosmetics but now the European Union has agreed to cut greenhouse gasses by 20%, we are having to find a new source of fuel for our transport.
 The answer is said to be bio-fuels however this will mean that Indonesia and Malaysia will produce more palm oil which will result in further destruction of some of the most valuable rainforest on the planet.
 The effect of this destruction will mean that many species of plants and animals that live in these rainforests will be lost forever.
 Examples of species that will be lost are the Sumatran tiger, Asian Elephant and the Orangutans of Borneo Thanks to Melanie Richards, Head of Geography at St Ursula's Convent School in Greenwich. |

 |